T. J. Southard: Personal life

 At the age of 23, Southard married Jane Jones Springer, an "amiable and intelligent" woman two years his junior; it would be a lifelong partnership.
 The couple had eight, possibly nine, children together, including a son, Charles, and seven daughters: Ellen J. (died in infancy), Caroline G., Harriet Frances (married name Hussey), Mary Elizabeth (Merrill), Ellen Jane (Stoutenburg), Florianna M. (Hulbert) and Delia Davis (Tallman).
 T. J. is said to have "never fully recovered" from the loss of his daughter Delia, who was aboard the Southard ship G. W. Morton, commanded by her husband Horatio, when it disappeared without trace on an 1854 voyage.
 Southard later had the entrance to his new Italianate home painted with scenes from Delia's life.

 Sources differ as to Southard's personality.
 To some, he was a "charming conversationalist" who was fond of a good joke and who enjoyed recounting tales of his rags-to-riches life.
 To others, he was "garrulous and a perfectionist": it has been said of him that he was by no means "universally well liked".
 He had a reputation as a tough business negotiator, and has been described as a workaholic, not averse to staying up all night in the pursuit of his business goals.

 The Southards participated in the social life of Richmond, T. J. and his wife sometimes hosting whist parties or dances, the latter usually featuring the Virginia reel, at their Richmond home.
 A wide cross-section of the community was represented at these events.

 Southard remained fit and active well into his seniority; anecdotes abound of him performing feats of athleticism in his 70s.
 Late in life, his preferred mode of personal transport was a basket phaeton—a type of horse-drawn carriage with a reputation for being fast and dangerous.
 Southard was a Freemason, a member of the Knights of Pythias and of the Independent Order of Odd Fellows.
 He died at Richmond, Maine, aged 88, on September 15, 1896, his wife Jane surviving him by barely a month.
 Their son Charles closed the Southard family shipyard not long after in 1899.

-T. J. and his wife Jane were blessed with few grandchildren, but a grandson by their son Charles, named Thomas Jefferson Southard after his grandfather, achieved a degree of prominence in the fields of banking and insurance.
+T. J. and his wife Jane had few grandchildren, but a grandson by their son Charles, named Thomas Jefferson Southard after his grandfather, achieved a degree of prominence in the fields of banking and insurance.
 A granddaughter, Hattie Bishop Hussey, married New York stock speculator Charles W. Morse.